-Cunningham got a letter from McKelvey, informing her that Ella Mae was CAMDEN, Ala.--Miss Ella Mae Cunsuspended indefinitely.
-It said Ella ningham, one of nine Negro students at Mae had used "vile and filthy lan-Wilcox County High School, was susguage," and had "refused to follow dipended "indefinitely" last week after a rections of school personnel." series of incidents involving white pu- The letter also said she had" caused a scene in study hall," and "walked out of school and left the campus," McKelvey's letter added that Dannie Mae was suspended for three days, begause she didn't sign the school register before going home.
-Mrs. Cunningham said she had told After the inauguration, while everyone was still present, Boone stood and began walking toward the rostrum.
-"Mr. Mayor, we want to know what is going to be done about the food stamp issue," he said.
-Before he could say anything else, Mayor James said, "You are out of order, and any business that you want Kids Report Troubles At Wilcox High School ment," Boone said.

-The ve been on the board for 18 ford, a Negro member.
-"According to cants. the by-laws, you miss four meetings and you're off the board," But on the advice of CAP director Charles L. Weston, the board has al- Negro in Race For Council in Greenville GREENVILLE, Miss .-- "We've had Negroes to run before and lose, but I am planning to win," said Joseph Bivins, after he qualified for the city program. council run-off election.
+The letter also said she had "caused a scene in study hall," and "walked out of school and left the campus," McKelvey's letter added that Dannie Mae was suspended for three days, because she didn't sign the school register before going home. to see anyone else with anything.
+"The yellow Tom is the man who NECK SUE Mayor James said, "You are out of order, and any business that you want Kids Report Troubles At Wilcox High School BY BETH WILCOX CAMDEN, Ala .-- Miss Ella Mae Cunningham, one of nine Negro students at Wilcox County High School, was suspended "indefinitely" last week after a series of incidents involving white pu- The ve been on the board for 18 months and more," said Ulysses Stanford, a Negro member.
+"According to the by-laws, you miss four meetings and you're off the board."
+But on the advice of CAP director Charles L. Weston, the board has al- Negro in Race For Council in Greenville GREENVILLE, Miss .-- "We've had Negroes to run before and lose, but I am planning to win," said Joseph Bivins, after he qualified for the city program. council run-off election.
 In Monday's Democratic primary, Bivins--a shoe repairman with a college degree--finished second in balloting for the at-large seat on the council.
-R. A. Blackman, the present councilman, led the four-man ticket with 1,666 votes -- 206 more than Bivins polled, but not a majority of the total votes cast, Blackman and Bivins will be in a run-off Oct, 16, Another Negro candidate, L. A. Taylor, was defeated in the race for ward 2 councilman.
+R. A. Blackman, the present councilman, led the four-man ticket with 1,666 votes -- 206 more than Bivins polled, but not a majority of the total votes cast.
+Blackman and Bivins will be in a run-off Oct, 16.
+Another Negro candidate, L. A. Taylor, was defeated in the race for ward 2 councilman. the CAP's funds because of racial discrimination against Negro job applicants.

-the CAP's funds because of racial dis months and more," said Ulysses Stan- crimination against Negro job appli- Weston denied the accusations, and the board called the Sept.
+Weston denied the accusations, and the board called the Sept.
 28 session to discuss OEO's directive to hire more Negro staff members.
 Bell, the OEO representative, came to the second meeting at Weston's invitation.
-He told the board that it must correct "very serious" past mistakes, "if community action is to continue in this area," He said the board should take a more active part in running the But the board apparently decided to leave some major decisions with Weston.
+He told the board that it must correct "very serious" past mistakes, "if community action is to continue in this area."
+He said the board should take a more active part in running the But the board apparently decided to leave some major decisions with Weston.
 On a series of motions by Mayor Brown, the CAP board gave its director the authority to comply with OEO's demands.
 These include the immediate hiring of Negroes for staff jobs at all levels, and the re-organization of the CAP personnel (employment) commit- After the meeting, Malone said that even this vote might turn out the way the militant Negroes want it to.
 At one point, Malone recalled, Brown said to Weston, "If it's jobs they (the Negroes) want, give 'em jobs."
 MISS ELLA MAE CUNNINGHAM Miss Cunningham said she and her sister, Dannie Mae, were going into the school lavatory last Sept.
 21, when "a boy threw some water at us.
 I picked up a tennis (shoe), and threw it at him."
 Later, she said, "a boy pushed the door on Dannie Mae's back, and I pushed it back on him.
 He jumped back up, and started to hit me."
 She said she was taken to the office of Principal C. C. McKelvey.
 "I just told him what happened," said Miss Cunningham, "and he told me to clear (leave) the campus."
 She said she and her sister left the school together.
-A few days later, Mrs. Katle Mae her daughters not to sign anything, unless they were sure what it was.
-"They had the teacher-choice forms there (at school)," the mother explained, "I didn't want them to sign them."
-The girls said there had been several other incidents besides the one on Sept.
-21. Dannie Mae said she once went to the principal's office after a boy threw water on her. "(The principal) just got up off his seat, and went and stood at the door," she said.
-"So I just left, and went to my next class."
-Schools Superintendent Guy S. Kelly had no comment on the matter.
+A few days later, Mrs. Katle Mae Schools Superintendent Guy S. Kelly had no comment on the matter.